rob-Hitchens/trading-bots/README.md

 with a utility that automatically generates the basic directory structure of a bot, so you can focus on writing code rather than creating directories.

 Your bots can live anywhere on your Python path.
-In this tutorial, we’ll create our poll app right next to your `bots.py` file so that it can be imported as its own top-level module, rather than a submodule of `my_project`.
+In this tutorial, we’ll create our bot as a submodule of `my_project`.

 To create your bot, make sure you're in the same directory as `bots.py` and type this command: